-"I have no means to aid thee in finding her," said the Queen in a voice of pity.
+" I have no means to aid thee in finding her," said the Queen in a voice of pity.

-"Oh! yes - your Majesty promised troops to aid my native king - if I were conveyed to him by any means, or under any disguise, he would assist my search, and, should it prove fruitless, would restore me to my grandfather or his representative, the Count de Soubise."
+"Oh! yes-your-Majesty promised troops to aid my native king-if I were conveyed to him by any means, or under any disguise, he would assist my search, and, should it prove fruitless, would restore me to my grandfather or his representative, the Count de Soubise."

-"So," said Elizabeth, a shade gathering on her brow, "thou wouldst persuade us to make thee a drummer in our army, or present thee as a stray lamb to our cousin Harry, who, with many great qualities, possesseth not the virtues suitable for receiving such a gift.-No, no, thou art better at home; we will devise thee employment more suited to thy birth-be content."
+"So," said Elizabeth, a shade gathering on her brow, "thou wouldst persuade us to make thee a drummer in our army, or present thee as a stray lamb to our cousin Harry, who, with many great qualities, possesseth not the virtues suitable for receiving such a gift no, no, thou art better at home; we will devise thee employment more suited to thy birth-be content."

-"Oh! my liege, I will be contented to lose my birthright, to pass my life in the humblest obscurity, so your Majesty suffers me but to convince myself that I have no longer a mother,-for her sake I know myself capable of high achievement and severe endurance, and I long to encounter even the hardship which may prove me worthy of her: when I cease to hope, then only can I submit to the fate which separates us.
-Alas! we have been parted by blood, but every drop she has shed binds her still nearer to my heart-I can never rest again, if I lose the power of seeking her, perchance of saving her."
+"Oh!
+My liege, I will be content to lose my birthright, to pass my life in the humblest obscurity, so your Majesty suffers me but to convince myself that I have no longer a mother,-for her sake I know myself capable of high achievement and severe endurance, and I long to encounter even the hardship which may prove me worthy of her: when I cease to hope, then only can I submit to the fate which separates us.
+Alas! 'we have been parted by blood, but every drop she has shed binds her still nearer to my heart-I can never rest again, if I lose the power of seeking her, perchance of saving her.''

-The agony of sorrows, the rapid eloquence of heart, which was beyond the reach of language, and even the words of Adelaide, deeply affected the Queen, and she murmured inwardly-" The child was parted from her mother by blood," in a manner that proved she was reflecting on the early loss she had herself sustained from the hand of violence: she raised Adelaide from her feet, granted the pardon she now earnestly implored, and finally concluded with saying, "That if she would so dye her skin and her hair, as to prove an effectual disguise, and promise that she would not (under any emergency.) apply to the general, she would procure her some escort in the inferior department of the army which should enable her to reach Rouen in safety; after which it would probably be in her power to get to Paris, and prosecute the inquiries of which she spake."
+The agony of sorrow, the rapid eloquence of heart, which was beyond the reach of language, and even the words of Adelaide, deeply affected the Queen, and she murmured inwardly-" The child was parted from her mother by blood," in a manner that proved she was reflecting on the early loss she had herself sustained from the hand of violence : she raised Adelaide from her feet, granted the pardon she now earnestly implored, and finally concluded with saying, "That if she would so dye her skin and her hair, as to prove an effectual disguise, and promise that she would not (under any emergency) apply to the general, she would procure her some escort in the inferior department of the army which should enable her to reach Rouen in safety;

-^{} The Earl of Essex was appointed to this command, but did not eventually take it.
+The Earl of Essex was appointed to this command, but did not eventually take it.